SpirosDR1/Qubex-PQC-Benchmarks/README.md

 verify independently against the published attestation public key (/attestation-key).
 Note: the attestation signs the *result the service returned* — it does not yet prove the verification was performed correctly.
+Each verification result is signed with the service's own ML-DSA-87 attestation key, making the result a portable receipt that anyone can verify independently against the published attestation public key (/attestation-key).
+The attestation key is persistent and stable across restarts, so receipts can be pinned to a fixed identity.
+Note: the attestation signs the *result the service returned* — it does not yet prove the verification was performed correctly.
 A zero-knowledge proof of correct verification is on the roadmap.
-The attestation key is currently ephemeral and rotates on restart; persistence is also on the roadmap.

 ```bash
 cd Qubex-PQC-Benchmarks